British Forces Gibraltar: HM Dockyard, Gibraltar

 HM Dockyard, Gibraltar was active from 1895 to 1984.
 The dockyard was used extensively by the Royal Navy, docking many of the Navy's most prestigious ships.
 In the early 1980s a decision by the United Kingdom's Ministry of Defence to cut back the Royal Navy surface fleet meant that the dockyard was no longer financially viable.

 In 1984 the dockyard passed into the hands of the UK ship repair and conversion company, A&P Group.
 The takeover of the former naval dockyard at Gibraltar as "Gibrepair" in 1985 was short-lived, a victim of local social politics.

 The current dockyard is still used by the Royal Navy and is referred to as 'His Majesty's Naval Base Gibraltar (HMNB Gibraltar)'.

 The base is the permanent home to the Royal Navy's Gibraltar Squadron, equipped with two Cutlass-class patrol vessels and three Pacific 24 rigid inflatable boats.
 They are supported by diving platforms and harbour work boats.
-The base is also home to the offshore patrol vessel HMS Trent.
+The offshore patrol vessel, HMS Trent, also deploys from the base from time-to-time.
 Gibraltar regularly hosts other British or allied warships and support vessels.

 The Gibraltar Defence Police (GDP) has its headquarters at North Gate House, located within HMNB Gibraltar.
 GDP is a civilian police force which is part of the MOD.
 As of 2023 it had 100 officers.
 The GDP operates two patrol boats and rigid inflatable boats.